aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Landscape classification](#Ch05.03), with class 200 reclassified as 0 and all others as 1.
-Processed using `egvtools::distance2egv()`.
+Processed using the workflow `egvtools::distance2egv()`.
 To prevent possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.